 Welcome to a series of eight TedEd Lessons focused on the unique aspects of military and veteran-connected children and their quest to be college and career ready by the time they graduate from high school.
 Each lesson includes a short video, in-depth content area, discussion forum, and brief assessment for understanding.
 These lessons are designed for education professionals, child & youth professionals, parents and anyone who has an interest in supporting the children whose parents serve us all.
+The overall objectives of the series are to:

 Two million strong!
 The children of our nation's military serve this nation, too.
 Let's look at what makes them both resilient and vulnerable... and then how to be a part of helping them thrive.